mitoostudio/mitoo-legal/support-en.md

 # Mitoo Support
 *A visual time-perception and positive reinforcement system for families.*

-## We're Here to Help
+## Get in Touch

-Whether you need technical assistance, have a feature suggestion, or just want to share how Mitoo is making a difference for your family, we would love to hear from you.
+Whether you need technical assistance, have a feature suggestion, or just want to share how Mitoo is making a difference for your family, your feedback is always welcome.

 **Email:** [connect-point.core@outlook.com](mailto:connect-point.core@outlook.com)